vjoel/tupelo/doc/tutorial.md

       read <template> do |tuple| ... end
       read do |tuple| ... end             # match any tuple

+Note that this is not transactional: the sequence of tuples that are yielded to the block might not all exist at the same time.

 **Take** a tuple matching a template:

       t <template>